-Effective January 1, 2016, Synchrony is subject to a capital conservation buffer.
+Synchrony is subject to a capital conservation buffer.
 Under this requirement, Synchrony could be subject to limitations on its ability to make distributions of capital or make discretionary bonus payments unless it maintains a buffer of capital, composed solely of CET1, sufficient to exceed each of the minimum regulatory capital ratios applicable to the institution.
-The capital conservation buffer is being phased-in from 2016 through 2019 with an initial buffer of 0.625%, increasing annually in increments of 0.625% until it reaches the fully phased-in amount of 2.5% on January 1, 2019.
-The capital conservation buffer requirement for 2017 is 1.25%.
+The capital conservation buffer requirement for 2020 is 2.5%.